turkeryilmaz/openairinterface5g/doc/LDPC_OFFLOAD_SETUP.md

 loader : {
   ldpc : {
-    shlibversion : "_t2";
+    shlibversion : "_aal";
   };
 };
 ```

 # Running OAI with O-RAN AAL

-In general, to offload of the channel coding to the LDPC accelerator, we use use the *--loader.ldpc.shlibversion _t2* option.
+In general, to offload of the channel coding to the LDPC accelerator, we use use the *--loader.ldpc.shlibversion _all* option.

 ## 5G PHY simulators